Avocado and mango ceviche

 Coconut tortilla chips (optional)

 Cut the avocados in half and remove the pits.
-With a spoon, scoop out the center of the flesh onto a board, leaving a layer of about 1 cm around the inside of each avocado half to serve as a bowl.
-Squeeze the lime over the sides of the "bowls" to prevent discoloration.
+Using a spoon, remove the center of the pulp onto a cutting board, leaving a layer of approximately 1 cm around the inside of each avocado half to serve as a bowl.
+Squeeze the file over the side walls of the "cups" to prevent discoloration.

-Roughly chop the avocado pulp you removed and place in a medium bowl.
-Add the mangoes, tomatoes, red onion, corn, coconut milk, spring onions, lime juice, coriander, jalapeño pepper and sesame seeds and toss to combine.
+Coarsely chop the avocado pulp you removed and place in a medium bowl.
+Add the mangoes, tomatoes, red onion, corn, coconut milk, spring onions, lime juice, coriander, jalapeño pepper and sesame seeds and mix to combine.
 Add salt to taste.
-Let the ceviche sit for 5 minutes to allow the flavors to intensify.
+Let the ceviche sit for 5 minutes so the flavors intensify.

 Divide the ceviche among four bowls and serve with coconut tortilla chips, if desired.